mewhubHawk/SpanishQUiz-2/index.md

 I added another variable to count the number of hits on the pizza base, because it's a really cool way of calculating pi.

 ***

+# 3 RUNNING AND SAVING YOUR WORK IN REPL.IT

+Files and IDEs allow you to save your work, and let you run it at the press of a key.

 Remember to save your file and put it on a memory stick - we will be animating our pizza next week!